-In this blog, I want to talk about how to cope with loneliness.
+In this post, I want to talk about how to cope with loneliness.
 There is a silent epidemic that is gnawing away at our existence.
 An epidemic that has always been present since the arrival of sin, but which is not talked about.
-An epidemic that has grown as a product of Covid-19, and its effects will continue for generations.
+An epidemic that has grown as a product of COVID-19, and its effects will continue for generations.
 I am talking about the epidemic of loneliness.

-Surprisingly, this study found that Generation Z, those between the ages of 18 and 22, are the loneliest generation, with 79 percent reporting loneliness.
-The Millennial generation is not far away, and, it followed with 71 percent.
+Surprisingly, this study found that Generation Z, those between the ages of 18 and 22, is the loneliest generation, with 79 percent reporting loneliness.
+The Millennial generation is not far away, following with 71 percent.
 The least isolated generation were the Boomers.
-These statistics reveal that it is time to give an answer to this loneliness.
+These statistics reveal that it is time to provide an answer to this loneliness.

 In Kansas City, there was an advertisement that said the following: “I will hear you talk for 30 minutes without making any comment for $5.”

 It sounds like a hoax to you, right?
-But the person who made the advertisement, meant it.
+But the person who made the advertisement meant it.
 Did someone call?
 You bet!
 It was not long before this person received 10 to 20 calls per day.
 The pain of loneliness was so strong that some people were willing to try anything for half an hour in the company of a stranger.

 Loneliness is the epidemic

-When do people who lived alone have to maintain social distance?
+When do people who live alone have to maintain social distance?
 Parks and schools closed, without sports, without public events.
 Everything closed.
 This is unprecedented for those who already normally lived alone.
 Being alone in their isolation is perceived as torture.
 This is the reason why we need to learn how to cope with loneliness.

-The 2015 UCLA study showed that social isolation triggers cellular changes that result in chronic inflammation, predisposing solitary physical conditions to severe, such as heart disease, stroke, cancer, and Alzheimer’s disease.
-The same study concluded by finding that lonely people had a 26% higher risk of dying.
-This figure increased to 32% if those people lived alone.
+The 2015 UCLA study showed that social isolation triggers cellular changes that result in chronic inflammation, predisposing those who are solitary to conditions such as heart disease, stroke, cancer, and Alzheimer’s disease.
+The same study concluded by stating that lonely people had a 26 percent higher risk of dying.
+This figure increased to 32 percent of those people lived alone.

-This matter of living in as a community was so important to God that when He created Adam, he placed an organ called the brain, which has many functions, but recent studies have shown that one of the most important functions of the human brain is to establish emotional connections with the people around us.
+This matter of living in a community was so important to God that when He created Adam, he placed an organ called the brain, which has many functions, but recent studies have shown that one of the most important functions of the human brain is to establish emotional connections with the people around us.
 This is why God’s act of creation was not finished until Adam received a partner so that he could reflect the relational image of God.